anubhavmohandas/CyberTrace/runs/README.md

                   projects, Disroot, Systemli) — IN the graded corpus, added to corpus/labels.toml.
+All 14 onions are evidence_class "none": see memory corpus-positive-ceiling for what was checked. raw/v11/        24 unrelated onions (10 markets, 2 ransomware, 2 personal, 5 mail/comms, 2 forums, 3 directories/misc) captured
+                  2026-08-22 as a discovery-corpus triage — NOT in the graded corpus, no labels added.
+13/24 answered; 9 of 10 markets in this batch were dark.
+Full correlation pass against v5-v8 + v10 found zero new candidates and zero new edges among the
+                  24: the only touch was a LEAD (score 0.382, shared DOMAIN cock.li + FAVICON) between the new Cock.li recapture and the Cock.li target already labeled `namespace` in
+                  corpus/labels.toml — a reproduction of an existing control, not a discovery.
+Headline metrics unchanged with these files
+                  ingested: eval_corpus.py still scores exactly 3486 labeled pairs at 4/4 precision, 4/52 recall, 0 false attribution, 0
-All 14 onions are evidence_class "none": see memory corpus-positive-ceiling for what was checked. raw/superseded/ captures taken before an extractor fix, kept as the "before" half of the comparison and excluded from the corpus corpora/        .db + .html written by `correlate --db --html --dossier`
+                  ecosystem leakage.
+Kept as a negative-result discovery batch and a live artifact-extraction sample (audit_corpus.py: 1.00 precision on every entity type observed). raw/superseded/ captures taken before an extractor fix, kept as the "before" half of the comparison and excluded from the corpus corpora/        .db + .html written by `correlate --db --html --dossier`